munificent/craftinginterpreters/book/local-variables.md

 ^code init-compiler

-When we first start up the VM, we call it to get everything into a clean state:
+When we first start up the VM, we call it to get everything into a clean state.

 ^code compiler (1 before, 1 after)